IQSS/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 Downloading a Dataverse Package via URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dataverse Packages are typically used to represent extremely large files or bundles containing a large number of files.
 Dataverse Packages are often too large to be reliably downloaded using a web browser.
 When you click to download a Dataverse Package, instead of automatically initiating the download in your web browser, Dataverse displays a plaintext URL for the location of the file.
-To ensure a fast, reliable, unbroken download, we recommend using `GNU Wget <https://www.gnu.org/software/wget/>`_ in a command line terminal or using a download manager software of your choice.
+To ensure a reliable, resumable download, we recommend using `GNU Wget <https://www.gnu.org/software/wget/>`_ in a command line terminal or using a download manager software of your choice.
 If you try to simply paste the URL into your web browser then the download may overwhelm your browser, resulting in an interrupted, timed out, or otherwise failed download.

 Explore Data
 ------------